RayanAhmed2000/DevOps-Project/README.md

 **C:\Program Files\Apache Software Foundation\Tomcat 9.0\webapps**<br>
 - **Ant** - Apache ANT is a Java based **build tool** from Apache Software Foundation.
 Apache ANT's build files are written in XML.
 They are open standard, portable and easy to understand.

+## Steps -
+- Cut Jenkins.war file and paste in C:/apache/Tomcat/Webapps
+- Now Jenkisns will be visible on Tomcat -> localhost:8080
+- Start the service
+- Configure Jenkins
+- Choose plugins to install
+- Jenkins URL (in companies private IP is given but we will do it on localhost:8080)
+- start

+## Jobs